mahbub06ru/fl_tr_store_ecom_local/README.md

 ## Getting Started

+## Features:
+1. Displaying product list from api and local storage
+2. Displaying product details from api and local storage
+3. Add to cart and displaying cart item with calculation using api and local storage

+Considering low-end mobile device users in rural areas, I have maintained local storage of all those features for smooth operation where products will be saved initially in api call with network checking first.

+I use sqflite for local databse, GETX for state management, shimmar effect for loading, and observable variables.

+Thanks

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: